Ludwig von Mises: Political views

-Key aspects of Mises's defense of liberalism
+Advocacy of laissez-faire

+Throughout his life Mises argued that only a free market system, where individuals are free to pursue their own interests, can efficiently allocate resources and maximize social welfare.
+He was critical of central planning, in particular due to the Economic calculation problem.

+In his 1956 book The Anti-Capitalistic Mentality, Mises explored the psychological roots of intellectual opposition to the free market; in his view, this opposition comes from an unwarranted resentment toward the necessity of obeying mass demand, which is the basis of prosperity in big business.

+Foreign policy

 Mises advocated for economic non-interventionism and was a staunch anti-imperialist.
 He viewed the Great War as a watershed moment in human history, arguing that it marked a significant departure from previous conflicts due to the advanced technology employed.
-His experience in the first World War led to a lifelong obsession of finding a workable doctrine of peace among nations, which at the same time would not ask any individual nation to give up their own self interest.
+His experience in the First World War led to a lifelong obsession of finding a workable doctrine of peace among nations, which at the same time would not ask any individual nation to give up their own self interest.
 Regarding the birth of total war, Mises wrote:

 War has become more fearful and destructive than ever before because it is now waged with all the means of the highly developed technique that the free economy has created.
 Bourgeois civilization has built railroads and electric power plants, has invented explosives and airplanes, in order to create wealth.
 Imperialism has placed the tools of peace in the service of destruction.
 With modern means, it would be easy to wipe out humanity at one blow.